dwilhelm89/Ethermap/README.md

 * highlight changes for user-awareness
 * store each change as a new revision
 * browse revisions and show changes in the map context
+* revert to older revisions or restore deleted features